 The horror has only just begun!

-Ryan Murphy isn't telling us the theme of "American Horror Story" Season 6, which premieres September 14, but AHS's monster-chef did tell The Hollywood Reporter he's expecting at least two more rounds, where the connections between the seasons will become more clear.
+Ryan Murphy "American Horror Story" Season 6, which premieres September 14, but AHS's monster-chef did tell The Hollywood Reporter he's expecting at least two more rounds, where the connections between the seasons will become more clear.

 Murphy said he and the FX suits wanted to created a different experience for fans this year by not following the usual formula of announcing the cast and theme in advance.
 "But that doesn't mean we'll do that for Season 7 or even Season 8," Murphy teased.

 THR jumped on that, and that's where the interview got very intriguing, in terms of what's ahead this year and in the next two seasons: